aws-amplify/docs/cli-toolchain/graphql.md

 **Many-To-Many Connections**

-You can implement many to many yourself using two 1-M @connections and a joining @model.
+You can implement many to many using two 1-M @connections, an @key, and a joining @model.
 For example:

 ```graphql
 type Post @model {